-|Energy Research Universities – More universities in the Carolinas are engaged in energy research than in any other one state.
-These universities are Appalachian State University, Clemson University, Duke University, North Carolina A&T University, North Carolina State University, UNC Chapel Hill, UNC Charlotte, the University of South Carolina and Wake Forest University and the institutes are the Electric Power Research Institute, RTI International and the Savannah River National Laboratory.|
+|Energy Research – More universities and institutes in the Carolinas are engaged in energy research than in any other one U.S. state.
+The universities are Appalachian State University, Clemson University, Duke University, North Carolina A&T University, North Carolina State University, UNC Chapel Hill, UNC Charlotte, the University of South Carolina and Wake Forest University and the institutes are the Electric Power Research Institute, RTI International and the Savannah River National Laboratory.|

-|Energy Trades Training – North Carolinas Community Colleges and South Carolina Technical Colleges provide energy education and training to support the industry’s existing workers and provide a source of new skilled craft workers and technologists.
+|Energy Education and Training – North Carolinas Community Colleges and South Carolina Technical Colleges provide energy education and training to support the industry’s existing workers and provide a source of new skilled craft workers and technologists.
 Some energy companies use workplace learning and apprenticeship programs to fill their employment pipeline.|

 |Nuclear Energy – The Carolinas is home to the largest nuclear generating capacity in the U.S. and to the largest concentration of nuclear service companies in the world.
 A Clemson Study identified a Carolinas nuclear workforce exceeding 23,000 and producing $20 billion annually in value.
 The Nuclear Energy Institute identifies more than 140 Carolinas companies and organizations with a nuclear interest.|

-|Advance Energy Manufacturing – The Carolinas is home to one of the largest concentrations of energy manufacturing companies in the world with products including turbines, batteries, solar components, switches, carbon alloys, high-voltage cable, nuclear valves, filters and concrete, smart grid components, lighting, building controls, power electronics, fuel cell components, safety equipment, wind components, smart meters, electric vehicle components and much more.|
+|Energy Advanced Manufacturing – The Carolinas is home to one of the largest concentrations of energy manufacturing companies in the world with products including turbines, batteries, solar components, switches, carbon alloys, high-voltage cable, nuclear valves, filters and concrete, smart grid components, lighting, building controls, power electronics, fuel cell components, safety equipment, wind components, smart meters, electric vehicle components and much more.|

-|Solar Energy – The Carolinas is the largest solar energy economy in the Eastern United States with more than a gigawatt of solar generating capacity.
-In 2014 North Carolina was 2nd nationally in new installed solar capacity.
-According to a study commissioned by the North Carolina Sustainable Energy Association and the South Carolina Clean Energy Business Alliance, more than 400 companies exist in the Carolinas’ solar value chain and employ nearly 8,000.|
+|Solar Energy – The Carolinas is the largest solar energy economy in the Eastern United States with more than 2 gigawatts of solar generating capacity.
+In 2016 North Carolina was 2nd nationally in new installed solar capacity.
+According to inventories completed by the North Carolina Sustainable Energy Association and the South Carolina Clean Energy Business Alliance, more than 400 companies exist in the Carolinas’ solar value chain and employ nearly 7,000.|

 |Wind Energy – Clemson’s South Carolina Electric & Gas Energy Innovation Center in Charleston houses the world’s most-advanced wind-turbine drive train testing facility and is part of an emerging Carolinas wind energy industry supported by the Southeastern Wind Coalition.
-Iberdrola is building a 150 turbine 300 MW wind farm in North Carolina and in South Carolina BarberWind is introducing a new wind turbine design.|
+Avangrid Renewables built a 104 turbine 208 MW wind farm in northeast North Carolina.|